 Students will receive an Honors medallion at graduation if they have:

-Honor cords are not awarded by the University Honors Program.
+Honor cords are not awarded by the Honors College.
 They are awarded by the individual disciplines and departments to which students belong.
 Please review the commencement information page and FAQ page for more information on honor cords.

-Students are not required to write a thesis unless they want to graduate in the Honors program or earn a Minor in Honors Studies.
+Students are not required to write a thesis unless they want to graduate in the Honors College.

 Yes, if you want to discuss options, request an appointment at firstname.lastname@example.org for advising.

-Students must complete 15 hours of Honors courses, including the Honors Thesis course to graduate in the program.
-The Minor in Honors Studies requires 21 semester hours of Honors courses, including the thesis course.
-In addition, students earning a Minor in Honors Studies are required to demonstrate cross-cultural competency.
+Students must complete 15 hours of Honors courses, including the Honors Thesis course to complete the tradition path.
+The minor in Honors Studies requires 21 semester hours of Honors courses, including the Honors Thesis course.
+In addition, students earning a minor in Honors Studies are required to demonstrate cross-cultural competency.
 This could include study abroad or some kind of experience with another culture in the community in which the student lives or works.
-Completion of the minor also qualifies students for graduating in the Honors Program.